rfrost777/tools/README.md

 `python3 portscan.py [-h] [--debug] <ip_address> <max_port>`

+## redirect.py
+Sets up a simple http redirect (302) using Python's own HTTPServer module.
+Useful in some CTF-Boxes.
+Exit using <CTRL><C>. *TODO*: Use argparse to check command line arguments.

+Usage:
+`python3 redirect.py <port_number> <target-url>`

+## date_gen.py
+Outputs a custom date world-list in the format YYYYMMDD to STDOUT.
+I needed this for a CTF and couldn't get it done using CRUNCH, so, there you go.
+Write to a file using:
+`python3 date_gen.py > my_wordlist.txt`

 ## shellcode_dropper.cpp
-A simple Win64 shellcode dropper template that tries to take an educated guess if it's run in a sandboxed environment.
+A simple Win64 shellcode dropper template that tries to take an educated guess if it's run in a sandbox environment.
-Downloads and executes a raw msfvenom tcp reverse_shell payload from a C2 server if not.
+Downloads and executes a raw msfvenom tcp reverse_shell payload from a C2 server if not sandboxed.
 I used this in the TryHackMe
 Room: Sandbox Evasion.
 For educational purposes only!
 *TODO*: Add more (elaborate) sandbox checks to refine the guess.